Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/git-basics-conventional-commits.md

 ---
 layout: ../../layouts/Post.astro
-title: "Git basics: Conventional commits"
+title: 'Git basics: Conventional commits'
-metaTitle: "Git basics: Conventional commits"
+metaTitle: 'Git basics: Conventional commits'
 metaDesc: 'What are conventional commits and how can you use them?'
 image: /images/20-11-2021.jpg
 date: 2021-11-20T03:00:00.000Z
 tags:
   - git
 ---

 When it comes to writing commit messages, we all get blackouts.
 It's very hard sometimes to describe a commit message and make it meaningful.

 And that's where conventional commits can help you.